General information and tips for prospective fellowship applicants

 • High School Seniors, Undergraduates, Graduates as well as international students can apply

-• Candidate must be enrolled as a freshman, undergraduate or graduate student at an accredited college or university for the 2019 Fall semester
+• Candidate must be enrolled as a freshman, undergraduate, or graduate student at an accredited college or university for the 2019 Fall semester

-• Intended major in Science, Technology, Engineering, Mathematics or related fields
+• Intended major in Science, Technology, Engineering, Mathematics, or related fields

-• Complete the application along with a 250 word response on why you have chosen to enter the field of "STEM" and why you should receive the scholarship
+• Complete the application along with a 250-word response on why you have chosen to enter the field of "STEM" and why you should receive the scholarship

 • Scholarship amount- $1,000, Application generally due in late June.

-♦ National Institutes of Health Undergraduate Scholarship Program
+National Institutes of Health Undergraduate Scholarship Program

 • For students committed to pursuing health-related research careers in biomedical, behavioral, or social science fields.
 Open to U.S. citizens, nationals, or qualified permanent residents with a documented history of significant financial need.
-First-years through juniors may apply; first priority given to junior applicants.
+First-years through juniors may apply; priority is given to junior applicants.

 • Scholarship worth up to $20,000 per year.
-Other benefits include 10-week paid summer internship at NIH, professional mentoring, scientific seminars, and employment after completion of graduate school.
+Other benefits include a 10-week paid summer internship at NIH, professional mentoring, scientific seminars, and employment after completion of graduate school.

 • U.S. citizen or U.S.A. permanent resident.

-• Minimum 3.3 GPA or higher on a 4.0 scale required.
+• Minimum 3.3 GPA or higher on a 4.0 scale is required.

-• National deadline usually in March.
+• The national deadline is usually in March.

 • Be a U.S. citizen or eligible U.S. permanent resident.